psychowood/traefik-docker-autonet/README.md

 ## How It Works

 1. **On startup**: Scans existing containers with `traefik.enable=true` and sets up networks
-2. **On container start**: Detects new containers with the label and creates networks automatically
+2. **On container creation**: Detects new containers with the label and creates dedicated networks automatically
-3. **On container stop/die/destroy**: Disconnects Traefik and removes the dedicated network
+3. **On container destruction**: Removes the dedicated network
 4. **Continuous monitoring**: Watches Docker events stream for real-time updates, without polling

 ## Requirements